-- 51.1 The Provider must create and maintain true, complete and accurate Records of the conduct of the Services, in accordance with the Records Management Instructions. - Notwithstanding this clause 51, if the Department considers it appropriate, the Department may impose conditions in relation to Records management, and the Provider must comply with those conditions. - 51.3 When requested by the Department, the Provider must provide the Records, including relevant Records maintained by a Third Party IT Provider, to the Department within the timeframe required by the Department.
+- 51.1 The Provider must create and maintain true, complete and accurate Records in connection with the performance of its obligations under this Deed, in accordance with this Deed and the Records Management Instructions. - Notwithstanding this clause 51, if the Department considers it appropriate, the Department may impose conditions in relation to Records management, and the Provider must comply with those conditions. - 51.3 Without limiting its obligations under clause 54.1, when requested by the Department, the Provider must provide to the Department, or the Department's nominee, any Records in the possession or control of the Provider or a Third Party IT Vendor: